philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 1. Add a section to the webpage

     -   On the canvas (area showing webpage), select the **Page Copy** section.
-This is the large box around the 2 sentences of text in the middle of your page.
+This is the box around the 2 sentences of text near the top of your page.

     -   On the toolbelt (left side), select the **Components** icon